amylnikov30/SortComplexity/README.md

 Analysis of the complexities can be found at [`analysis/confidence_interval.ipynb`](https://github.com/amylnikov30/SortComplexity/blob/main/analysis/confidence_interval.ipynb).
-The analysis is done in Python using a local Jupyter notebook and the graphs are plotted using matplotlib.
+The analysis is done in Python using a local Jupyter notebook.

 To re-run the analysis, the Java classes must be compiled and the required Python libraries (found at [`analysis/reqs.txt`](https://github.com/amylnikov30/SortComplexity/blob/main/analysis/reqs.txt)) must be installed.